QuantestPy/quantestpy/doc/test_circuit.md

 Creates a new circuit.

-Currently the assert methods accept only quantestpy.TestCircuit, qiskit.QuantumCircuit and OpenQASM 2.0 string as circuits.
-For those who do not have qiskit.QuantumCircuit or OpenQASM 2.0 string at hand, it is suggested to convert their circuit objects to quantestpy.TestCircuit objects.
+Currently the assert methods accept only `quantestpy.TestCircuit`, `qiskit.QuantumCircuit` and `OpenQASM 2.0 string` as circuits.
+For those who use their own circuit class, it is suggested to write a converter from it to `quantestpy.TestCircuit`.
 This can be done easily by using the [add_gate](./test_circuit_add_gate.md) method.
-The [converter](../quantestpy/converter.py) from `QasmQobj` to quantestpy.TestCircuit is a good reference for doing this systematically.
+The [converter](../quantestpy/converter.py) from `QasmQobj` to `quantestpy.TestCircuit` is a good reference for this.

 ### Parameters
 #### num_qubit : int